davidsneighbour/kollitsch.dev/README.md

 This is the website setup and content for [kollitsch.dev](https://kollitsch.dev/).
 The site is currently hosted on Netlify and built via GoHugo and most of this repository is set up to work on Netlify and use its features.

-Note: we will check out Cloudflare Pages soon.
-More bandwidth and more build time (unlimited).

 **Content**

 - [Setup](#setup)